sigurdsvela/boot/README.md

 ### Writing the template

-Now you're ready to write templates in the boot-templates path.
+Now you're ready to write templates in the boot-templates/ path.
-We'll use boot to create a starting point for out new boot-template
+We'll use boot to create a starting point for our new boot-template

 ```shell
 $ cd ~/boot-templates
 $ boot new boot-template -o php -- --name PHP --description "Starting point for a PHP project"
 ```

 Quick overview.
 All boot templates can have "static" and "option" files.
-Static files included no matter what options passed to the templates are. "option" files are included based on the options passed.
+Static files are included no matter what options are passed to the template. "option" files are included based on the options passed.

 Lets set up our static files first